Zoltanar/Happy-Reader/README-Latest.md

   - Select the `Posting` panel (click on thread name and not text box) then click `Toggle Display Others`/`Toggle Post Others`/`Toggle Pause Others` or
   - You can also click `Clear Others` to clear existing text from threads other than selected or
   - You can click `Ignore Other Threads` if you are sure that no other text threads are required
-- Note: in some games, the text thread identifiers change every time it is launched, when this is the case and you have identified a hook code, it is best to save this hook code to the game, and tick the `Capture By Hook Code` option, to automatically post text from threads matching that hook code instead of using thread identifiers to store user settings.
+- Note: in some games, the text thread identifiers change every time it is launched, when this is the case and you have identified a hook code, it is best to save this hook code to the game, and check the `Capture By Hook Code` option, to automatically post text from threads matching that hook code instead of using thread identifiers to store user settings.
 - Play game
 - Settings for which thread to capture should be saved so next time you launch the game, you should not have to set them up again.